cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section1/Part2.md

 ## Methodology

-The main way to use the de Casteljau's algorithm on the surface is:
+The main way to use de Casteljau's algorithm on the surface is:
 First, split the two-dimensional control point matrix into n one-dimensional matrices.
 Then, apply a method similar to Part 1 to each of these n one-dimensional matrices, obtaining coordinates for n points.
-Finally, use these n point coordinates for one more calculation to get the target point.
+Finally, use these n points coordinates for one more calculation to get the target point.

 The detailed steps are listed as follows:

-1. Given a two-dimensional control point matrix P (n rows and m colums).
+1. Given a two-dimensional control point matrix P (n rows and m columns).
 Split the two-dimensional control point matrix into n rows.

-2. Apply the de Casteljau's algorithm separately to these n columns, iterate m-1 times to obtain n final points.
+2. Apply the de Casteljau's algorithm separately to these n columns, and iterate m-1 times to obtain n final points.
 This operation is similar to Part 1, where n control points and parameter $t$ are used to obtain points on the Bézier curve, except here the parameter is $u$.

 3. Use these n points to perform the same operation(parameter is $v$), obtaining a point that lies on the Bézier patch.

 Summary: A total of $n * (m-1) + 1$ iterations are required.
 There are n columns in total, each column requires m-1 iterations.
 Finally, the n points are iterated once more.